explyt/explyt-test/README.md

 ## About

-Your teammate for coding, testing, and debugging, Explyt plugin increases test coverage, integrates tests into the existing code base, understands the project structure and follows its style.
+Your teammate with a powerful AI agent for coding, testing, and debugging.
+Explyt plugin increases test coverage, integrates tests into the existing code base, understands the project structure and follows its style.
 Supports Java and Kotlin projects, including Spring-based applications.

 Explyt improves code quality and makes test writing less time-consuming and more comfortable for developers.